j0hanz/tech-corner-website/README.md

 ## Future Implementation

-- **Mobile App**: Develop a Tech Corner app for iOS and Android.
-- **Advanced Search**: Implement filters and keyword relevance to improve search functionality.
+- **Search Posts**: Implement search functionality to find specific posts.
 - **Notifications**: Add notifications for interactions and comments.
+- **Messages**: Enable users to send private messages for private communication.
-- **Content Recommendations**: Implement a recommendation system for personalized content suggestions.
+- **Like Button Functionality**: Implement a like button for posts.
-- **Community Features**: Introduce forums, user groups, and direct messaging for better community engagement.
-- **Hyperlink Support**: Enable users to link URLs using a hyperlink function.
+- **Hyperlink Support**: Enable users to add URLs using a hyperlink function.
 - **Reset Password**: Allow users to reset their password via email if forgotten.
 - **Edit Comment**: Allow users to edit their comments.
-- **Post Topic**: Allow users to categorize their posts by selecting a topic such as News, Help Needed, Discussion, etc., during post creation.
+- **Follow Other Users**: Allow users to follow other users.
 - **MFA**: Implement multi-factor authentication (MFA) for enhanced security.
+- **Feedback Page**: Provide a page for users to contact us directly.
+- **Report Inappropriate Content**: Enable users to report inappropriate content to help maintain community standards.

 ###### [ Back to Start ](#table-of-contents)